-7. Also encourages States to promote the consumption of fish sourced from sustainably managed fisheries;
+8. Encourages States to promote the consumption of fish sourced from sustainably managed fisheries and sustainable aquaculture to support environmental, social and economic goals;

-8. Further encourages States to consider sustainable aquaculture, consistent with the Code, as a means to promote diversification of the food supply and of income, while ensuring that aquaculture is conducted responsibly and adverse impacts on the environment are minimized;
+9. Also encourages States to consider sustainable aquaculture, consistent with the Code, as a means to promote diversification of the food supply and of income, while ensuring that aquaculture is conducted responsibly and adverse impacts on the environment are minimized;